I have had a great deal of experience both buying and selling RVs and think people should understand the mechanics of doing these things.

 This simply is not true.

-For example, cars do not have to be stored, road vibration does not do as much damage to them, and because they cost less initially, items such as the fees for sales tax are much less.
+For example, cars do not have to be stored, road vibration does not do as much damage to them, and because they cost less initially, fees for sales tax and similar things are much less.